|

 the vet

-cames out to do those and rabies.
+comes out to do those and rabies.

 - Rhino shots are known to

-produce this swelling sometimes especially when
+produce swelling and soreness sometimes especially when

 given in the neck.
 Any vaccine marked Intramuscular